 If you are new to the VPN game, you might notice that there is a lot of mention of the term “5 Eyes”.
 Of course, you could be hearing about the more inclusive lists that include “9 Eyes” and “14 Eyes” as well.
 However, you probably have no idea what those words mean.

 To put it very simply, these represent the most powerful surveillance alliances in the world.
-These intelligence alliances comprise of the agencies from various countries from around the world.
+These intelligence alliances comprise of agencies from various countries from around the world.
 The first one to appear was the Five Eyes – comprised of the United States, Canada, the United Kingdom, Australia, and New Zealand.
 If you want a great VPN service outside the 5 eyes, 9 eyes, and 14 eyes countries, then NordVPN is the service we recommend.

 These intelligence alliances are pulling their efforts together in collecting incredible amounts of surveillance data.
 They share that data amongst each other, essentially creating a global intelligence entity.
 That entity is now there to collect data from everyone online, including everyone reading this article.
 Understandably, you might want to protect yourself from their spying efforts.
 If that is the case, using a VPN service might help.
 But, you should really understand how these alliances work.

 To help you with that, we have come up with an article that will cover everything you want to know about these intelligence alliances.
 Let’s start with the original one

 Believe it or not, the Five Eyes alliance has roots that go back to World War II.
 During the war, the intelligence agencies of the United States and the United Kingdom were sharing their intel with each other.
 However, once the war was over, they didn’t stop co*operating.
 So, they chose to make an agreement to put it all on paper.